 Our Board has an Audit Committee, Nominating & Corporate Governance Committee and Compensation Committee.
-The Board committees act in an advisory capacity to the full Board, except that the Compensation Committee has direct responsibility for the Chief Executive Officer's goals, performance and compensation along with compensation of other executive officers, and the Audit Committee is expected to have direct responsibility for appointing, replacing, compensating and overseeing the independent registered public accounting firm.
-Our Board has adopted written charters for each of the standing committees that clearly establishes the committees' respective roles and responsibilities, which are posted to our website at https://ir.microvast.com/leadership-governance/documents-charters.
+The Board committees act in an advisory capacity to the full Board, except that the Compensation Committee has direct responsibility for the Chief Executive Officer and Chairman's goals, performance and compensation along with compensation of other executive officers, and the Audit Committee is expected to have direct responsibility for appointing, replacing, compensating and overseeing the independent registered public accounting firm.
+Our Board has adopted a written charter for each of the standing committees that clearly establishes the committees' respective roles and responsibilities, which is posted to our website.
 In addition, each committee has the authority to retain independent outside professional advisors or experts as it deems advisable or necessary, including the sole authority to retain and terminate any such advisors, to carry out its duties.
-The Board has determined that each member of the audit, nominating and corporate governance committee and compensation committee is independent under our categorical standards and that each member is free of any relationship that would interfere with his or her individual exercise of independent judgment.
-The Board has determined that each member of the Audit Committee meets the independence requirements under the SEC rules and NASDAQ Rules applicable to audit committee members.
-The Board has also determined that each member of the Compensation Committee meets the independence requirements under the SEC rules and the NASDAQ Rules applicable to compensation committee members.
+The Board has determined that each member of the Audit, Nominating & Corporate Governance Committee and Compensation Committees is independent under our categorical standards and that each member is free of any relationship that would interfere with his or her individual exercise of independent judgment.
+The Board has determined that each member of the Audit Committee meets the independence requirements under the SEC rules and the NASDAQ listing standards applicable to audit committee members.
+The Board has also determined that each member of the Compensation Committee meets the independence requirements under the SEC rules and the NASDAQ listing standards applicable to compensation committee members.